Your guide to the best kiteboarding beaches in Maui starts here

 The upwind section of Kite Beach is a family beach.
 Native Hawaiians are usually here enjoying the family beach with their children and fishing.
 This is a territorial pool and you must never kite here when a fisherman has a line in the water or if there are children playing in this zone.
 This beach has a very turbulent wind shadow and it is for expert riders only due to the updraft from the trees and difficulty landing back on the beach with the extreme wind shadow on most days.
 Also there is a rotation for doing tricks in this zone and basically you need to be able to go into the pool close to the rocks and exit further downwind quickly should you attempt to ride here beware of the pros throwing big air tricks and be sure to give tons of room downwind for them to land on windy days.

-aka Naish Beach(downwind dirt road) or Old Man's Beach (upwind side at park with showers)
+Keyhole aka Naish Beach(downwind dirt road) or Old Man’s Beach (upwind side at park with showers)

 GPS Location of Parking: (20.899247, -156.440453)

 Named after one of the godfathers of kiteboarding, Flash Austin, this beach is one of the best places to go once you are upwind.
-The launch is much easier because it is more open then Kite Beach and there is much more beach to work with so it doesn't get as crowded and there is always a open place to setup.
+The launch is much easier because it is more open then Kite Beach and there is much more beach to work with so it doesn’t get as crowded and there is always a open place to setup.
 The wind is much cleaner and predictable near the beach and this is why you will find the majority of kiters riding here.
 Beware of Rock Jetties downwind as they are the biggest hazard on Flash beach, also the downwind outer reef on low tide (The Boneyard) has done its fair share of damage as well.
 Be sure to check with locals before going out to make sure you are not riding in swim zones which are off limits.
 If you decide to go upwind from here there is a good chance you will enter the Windsurfing zone which can get a bit uncomfortable if your not used to riding around them.
 They have right away 99% of the time so please use caution and keep a safe distance away from them.
 This beach is right next to the lifeguard tower which is also nice should you need help they will see you and be able to assist in emergency situations.
-There are several access points to this beach and we recommend the Kanaha parking lot (old man's) because there are showers waiting for you after you ride and it is more secure.
-Be sure to lock your car and take your keys to the beach with you if you choose to park on the main road (amala pl) because there have been stolen cars and theft near the airport which could really ruin your trip.
+There are several access points to this beach and we recommend the Kanaha parking lot (old man’s) because there are showers waiting for you after you ride and it is more secure.
+Be sure to lock your car and take your keys to the beach with you if you choose to park on the main road (Amala Pl.) because there have been stolen cars and theft near the airport which could really put a damper on your trip.